Essex lawyers showed how Government reforms have limited access to justice for the most vulnerable.

 In 2014 the coalition Government sought to reform judicial review claiming that:

 Using court records and questionnaires completed by solicitors for claimants and defendants, our researchers built the first, comprehensive data set on the use, impact and operation of judicial review.

 Crucially, for the first time the project showed a direct link between claimants receiving legal aid and the tangible benefits of judicial review.
 Denying those people most dependent on public services access to legal aid, denied them access to justice.

 The battle for protecting access to justice has been led by parliamentary committees, civil society groups, lawyers and courts.
-They have all cited the work of our study and continue the fight, despite the passing, in 2015 of the Criminal Justice and Courts Act was passed.
+They have all cited the work of our study and continue the fight, despite the passing, in 2015 of the Criminal Justice and Courts Act .